 Under the trust documents, we are required in some instances, and have the option in other instances, to purchase from the pool a mortgage loan or real estate acquired as a result of a default ("real estate owned property" or "REO property").
 Moreover, under certain conditions, we have the right to require a seller to purchase a mortgage loan from the pool.
-In each instance, the purchase price for a mortgage loan will be equal to the stated principal balance of the mortgage loan plus one month's interest at the then-current net interest rate.
-The purchase price for REO property will be equal to the stated principal balance of the related mortgage loan plus one month's interest at the net interest rate that would have applied if the loan were still outstanding.
-The purchase of a mortgage loan or REO property will result in a prepayment of principal in full in the same manner as would a borrower's prepayment in full.
+In each instance, the purchase price for a mortgage loan will be equal to the stated principal balance of the mortgage loan plus one month's interest at the net interest rate.
+The purchase price for REO property will be equal to the stated principal balance of the related mortgage loan plus one month's interest at the net interest rate.
+The purchase of a mortgage loan or REO property will result in a prepayment of principal in full in the same manner as would a borrower's prepayment in full except that no share of any prepayment premium is payable to certificateholders in connection with the purchase.
 See "RISK FACTORS-RISKS RELATING TO YIELD AND PREPAYMENT-Prepayments due to Purchases of Mortgage Loans from the Pool."